juangamella/abcd/README.md

 ### Executing experiments

 The dataset used to run the experiments is in data/dataset_3.
-Unfortunately, running the code renders the dataset unusable for other runs, so we have to copy it.
-The "master" dataset is in directory `dataset_3`.
+Unfortunately, running the code renders the dataset unusable for other runs, so we have to copy it (I like to keep `dataset_3` as the "master copy").
 For the experiments (a total of 12), we copy it 12 times, plus one to check everything works:

 ```
 cd data/